top of page

 Ich sah, I saw

-Futur Tense I
+Future Tense I

-We use the Future Tense I mainly to describe an intention for the future or an assumption for the present/future.
+We use the future tense I mainly to describe an intention for the future or an assumption for the present/future.

 Example: